Blog-Reference and Blog-Reference and Blog-Reference on Feb 3

 #2 How to save the economy from storytelling economists

 The price mechanism does not work as standard economics imagines.
 As a matter of fact, overall employment increases if the average wage rate increases relative to average price and productivity.
 This gives one the lever to improve the employment situation all over the world and to fend off deflation without rising debt and without artificial capacity growth.
-To increase the average price relative to the average wage rate and productivity increases unemployment.
+Increasing the average price relative to the average wage rate and productivity increases unemployment.
 This is the current Fed policy.

 You say: “If scientists didn’t believe there was something to observe, there are ways to do those observations that will help the scientist understand the observed, and that all the work of observing would lead to better understanding why would they waste the time doing it?
 Science itself is just one big belief, on big faith.”

 You are a bit behind the curve as far as the relationship between theory and observation is concerned.
 And, worse, you have not yet gotten the fundamental distinction between belief (= religion) and knowledge (= science).

 What commonsensers and naive empiricists have never understood is that science starts where their myopic common sense ends.
 Here is a classic example.

 Roughly speaking, Aristotle put the Law of Motion thus: every body moves to his natural place of rest.
 Then he took a stone and threw it skywards.
 The stone came down some meters away.
 Never in the history of mankind had a law better been empirically tested and confirmed without exception.